 The information line shows: peptide position (from-to), sequence with four residues before and after (modified residues are highlighted), experimental mass, deviation from theoretical mass, e-value and modified residues in the format: location@mass of modification.
-Note that the location is position in the entire sequence, not in the peptide.

-If you click on the left-most blue button, the display changes to show the location of the hit in the result table (#93) and the location of the spectrum in the input file list (ID 743) and finally the summed intensity of the spectrum.
+If you click on the left-most blue button, the display changes to show the location of the hit in the result table (#7) and the location of the spectrum in the input file list (ID 12).

 The ms/ms graph at the bottom right shows the mass data of the peptide as listed in the input file.
 Identified peptide fragments are colored along the same scheme as the fragment table.
-The graph is controlled through the vertical gray band above: Only the ions checked in the "lons" check-box are displayed, Labels can show ID (fragment number), mass of identified and mass of non-identified peaks.
-If the "Sequence" box is checked in the 'Hit' panel, relative fragment mass intensities are displayed along with the sequence in the graph window:
+The label of each peak is controlled in the gray band above.
 The graph can be zoomed by click-and-drag right and down, you un-zoom by click-and-drag left and up.
 You can scroll the display by right-click and drag left/right.